-What’s even more interesting is that VR technology would appeal to the older generation who are adamant about their loyalty to brick and mortar shopping.
+What’s even more interesting is that VR technology would appeal to the older generation who are settled and loyal to brick and mortar shopping.
 They would get to see for themselves and even touch the products they’re interested in.

 While it’s a bit early to start simulating your entire shop for VR users to walk through, it’s still an incredibly valuable tool for marketing purposes.
 Expect an increase in conversion rates due to the immersive and exciting nature of VR technology.

-Social media can be used to increase brand awareness as these kinds of experiences attract a lot of attention.
-You can adopt VR to help customers get a good 360 look at your products and see its dimensions, colors, and other features for themselves.
+You can adopt VR to help customers get a good 360 look at your products and see their dimensions, colors, and other features for themselves.
 Another important point is how VR technology can remove the need for long descriptions and languages by displaying a product in all its glory in a simulation.

 AR is certainly proving itself in the industry of eCommerce with billions of dollars’ worth of investments from the biggest heads in the industry like Google, Amazon, Apple, and Alibaba.

 The impact of augmented reality on eCommerce and retail:

 - 40% of shoppers are willing to pay for products they could experience through AR

 - 61% of shoppers prefer to shop at stores that offer AR to other stores that don’t

 - 71% of shoppers prefer to revisit stores that offered them AR experience once before